-Governor's School returns to Radford University thanks to Department of Education grant
+Governor's School Returns to Radford University

 Since 2010, Radford University has hosted the program, which gives junior and senior high school students the opportunity to use their creativity in music, visual and performing arts and the humanities.
 Students choose the classes that most pique their interest from a varied curriculum taught by RU faculty members and guest instructors.